The Game that Counts, by Tony Park

 Anyone can take part in the Hwange Game Census, as long as they join WEZ and complete the required booking forms, which include specifying where in the park they want to stay.
 WEZ membership is US$50 per family for non-Zimbabweans and significantly cheaper for locals.
 There is a game count fee, but the Parks and Wildlife Service offers discounted entry fees during the count period.

-Suites at Nantwich Lodge will be offered during the 2022 count, once the dates are finalised, usually in the February before the count.
+Suites at Nantwich Lodge will be offered during the 2022 count, once the dates are finalized, usually in the February before the count.
 The census itself takes place either late September or early October each year.

 The Game that Counts, by Tony Park